calumb990/animations/README.md

 # **animations**
 ---
-A simple to learn and use API for custom animations in HTML5; supporting both Typescript and ES6.
+A simple to learn and use API for custom animations in HTML5; supporting Typescript, ES and UMD.
 > See **'installation'** for obtaining the API.

 > See **'usage'** for learning how to use the API.